Are you expecting twins? This is everything you need to know about your pregnancy, and after your twins are born.

 No, really it is the most beautiful thing ever.
 I’m not here to say breast is best – or formula is best.
 To me, a fed baby is best.
 My first son I exclusively fed until he was one and a half.
 My second son I exclusively breastfed until 8 months (I had to go back to work, and pumping wasn’t working).
 I tried so hard to exclusively breastfeed the twins, but with them being under weight and my supply not increasing enough, I had to substitute with formula, I tried pumping – that was a disaster for me.

 Between feeding the twins, pumping, and taking care of my other two kids – I had no time.
-With twins you can tandem feed – but it hurt too much when they latched on and I couldn’t seem to get the position right with two on me (one baby had latching problems, even after his frenotomy – to make matters more difficult).
+When you have twins you can tandem feed – but it hurt too much when they latched on and I couldn’t seem to get the position right with two on me (one baby had latching problems, even after his frenotomy – to make matters more difficult).
 So I would feed them at different times.

 But don’t let this discourage you.
 If you are able to do it or want to try then go for it!
 Every baby and situation is different.
 I thought breastfeeding is like riding a bike, but it’s not.